symlex/input-validation/README.md

 Form field definition
 ---------------------
-A detailed overview of field properties can be found in the documentation. `$_('label')` is used to translate field captions with `Symfony\Component\Translation\Translator` which supports a number of different translation file formats.
+A detailed overview of field properties can be found bellow. `$_('label')` is used to translate field captions with `Symfony\Component\Translation\Translator` which supports a number of different translation file formats such as YAML.

 ```php
 use InputValidation\Form;